chsantoshkumar211/LFI/readme.md

 by giving file=../../../../etc/passwd%00 we can access the file by passing the ".php" extension.

-An attacker can also download files by changing the file names.For example
+An attacker can also download files by changing the file names.
+For example
-<br>url : example/?download=broucher.pdf
+<br>URL : example/?download=broucher.pdf
 </br>The attacker may change the broucher.pdf to any other file such as passwords.txt,users.txt etc,

 ## Impact